Will Contests Under the Law

 A will contest is a formal objection to a will’s validity because the will arguably does not match the testator’s intentions.
 To have standing to contest a will’s validity, the person challenging it must be either named in the will or have a direct pecuniary interest in the estate.
-Generally, a challenge must occur within two years of the will’s execution.
-If the claim involves fraud, the two-year period begins running on the date the fraud is discovered.
+The statute of limitations to contest a will varies by state and is typically between three months and two years.
+If the claim involves fraud, the statute of limitations often begins running on the date the fraud is discovered.

 Common objections include that the testator was incompetent, that he or she was subject to an insane delusion, or that he or she was subject to undue influence, coercion, or fraud.
+A will contest may also assert that the will was improperly executed under the law.
 A person may challenge a portion of the will or the whole instrument.
 Contesters may attempt to prove the objection with either direct evidence in the form of eyewitnesses or circumstantial evidence, from which rational deductions may be drawn.
 The court ultimately decides whether an objection has merit.

 For a will to be valid, the testator must have been competent at the time he or she signed the will.
 To be competent, the testator must have been at least 18 and must have had capacity.
 The capacity required for a will is lower than in other legal contexts, such as contract law.
 For the testator to have capacity, he or she must know the nature of the act, know the natural objects of his or her bounty, know the nature, extent, and value of his or her property, and understand the disposition.
 There is generally a rebuttable presumption that the testator had capacity, so the contesters bear the burden of proving incapacity.
 Generally, eyewitnesses to the will’s execution prove incapacity.
 Medical testimony oddly holds less weight than eyewitnesses, due to the unreliability of science.